oscc-ip/.github/profile/README.md

 The OSCC IP project strives to abide by generally accepted best practices in open-source software development, you can issue bugs, pull requests, new features and modification suggestions freely.
 Your feedbacks could help us ensure a bright future for this project.
 We value and treasure every issue or contribution, big or small. 😄

 ## License
-All of the IPs codes are release under the [MulanPSL2](http://license.coscl.org.cn/MulanPSL2).
+All of the IPs codes are redistributed or released under the OSI Approved LICENSE [MulanPSL2](https://opensource.org/license/mulanpsl-2-0/).

 ## Acknowledgement